What the heck is an occlusive?

 - impaired barrier function

-If you’re looking for a really occlusive product, look no further than ceramide barrier repair balm, filled with skin-loving occlusive oils, butters, ceramides, lipids, and waxes.
+If you’re looking for an occlusive product, look no further than ceramide barrier repair balm, filled with skin-loving occlusive oils, butters, ceramides, lipids, and waxes.

-- wax including beeswax is a wonderful occlusive ingredient, especially for dry, chapped hands and lips
+- wax, including beeswax, is a wonderful occlusive ingredient, especially for dry, chapped hands and lips

 - gorgeous butters like cocoa, mango, and shea stick around on your skin, helping to protect it from the outside world

-- hydrocarbons: Petroleum Jelly, paraffin, mineral oil
+- hydrocarbons: Petroleum jelly, paraffin, mineral oil

-- fatty acids: Stearic acid and lanolin acid
+- fatty acids: Lanolin acid

-- fatty alcohols: Lanolin, cetyl alcohol, and stearyl alcohol
+- fatty alcohols: Lanolin and stearyl alcohol

 - polyhydric alcohols: Propylene glycol